NES-era 8-bit

 Three steps to a consistent character sprite sheet: lock palette, generate idle, add poses.

-Pick an era — NES (4-color, 32×32), SNES (16-color, 64×64), modern (128×128+).
-Write the palette spec into the prompt as a hard constraint.
+Pick an era — NES (4-color, 32×32), SNES (16-color, 64×64), or modern (128×128+) — and write it into the prompt as a hard palette constraint.

 Generate the idle pose on GPT Image 2, 1:1 aspect, with your era spec. @-reference that image for consistency on later poses.